 Presented to an individual grantmaking professional who works at a grantmaking organization (or one who has made a significant impact as a professional and is now retired or working as a consultant) and who has made a significant impact through outstanding commitment, dedication, and talent toward promoting and supporting philanthropy over a sustained period of time in the community.
 This individual has demonstrated commitment to advancing philanthropy through mentoring others in the profession and holding various volunteer leadership positions in the community.

-Past Winners: John H. "Jack" Alexander, Joni E. Baird, Letty Bass, Sheila Bugdanowitz, Linda Childears, Ted Harms, Elsa I. Holguín, Stan Kamprath, Peter A. Konrad, Terri Konrad, John R. Moran, Jr., Jeff Pryor, Tim Schultz, Christine Soto, Susan Steele, Robert F. Sweeney, and Kristin Todd.
+Past Winners: John H. "Jack" Alexander, Joni E. Baird, Letty Bass, Sheila Bugdanowitz, Linda Childears, Ted Harms, Elsa I. Holguín, Stan Kamprath, Peter A. Konrad, Terri Konrad, John R. Moran, Jr., Jeff Pryor, Tim Schultz, Christine Soto, Susan Steele, LaDawn M. Sullivan, Robert F. Sweeney, Kristin Todd, and Dace West.

 OUTSTANDING PROFESSIONAL FUNDRAISER

-Past Winners: Mitzi R. Barnes, Karen Campbell, Elycia Cook, Bob Cooper, Jennifer Darling, Bonnie Downing, Debra Edwards, Mary Feller, Griff Freyschlag, Donna Hultin, Dianna L. Kunz, Jackie Norris, Lisa Schlarbaum, Jan Weimer, Carolyn Schaefer Wollard, Russell Schuckman, and Alexandra Yajko.
+Past Winners: Mitzi R. Barnes, Karen Campbell, Elycia Cook, Bob Cooper, Jennifer Darling, Bonnie Downing, Debra Edwards, Mary Feller, Griff Freyschlag, Jacquie Hall, Sarah Harrison, Donna Hultin, Dianna L. Kunz, Jackie Norris, Lisa Schlarbaum, Jan Weimer, Carolyn Schaefer Wollard, Russell Schuckman, and Alexandra Yajko.

 OUTSTANDING SERVICE ORGANIZATION